 Here are ten tips to help you, your child to make the journey into UKG a little bit smoother and fun.

 Children come into UKG with a wide variety (and various levels) of skills and knowledge.
-Unfortunately, this is not standardizes as it should be.
+Unfortunately, this is not standardized as it should be.
 Don’t worry too much about where your child is.
-Look for alternative way to give your child the readiness skills in online systems.
+Look for alternative ways to give your child the readiness skills in online systems.
 Be confident they will gain the skills they need.

 If you’re feeling anxious about your child going to school, try not to show it in front of them.
 Cheer them on and tell them its great.
 They’ll be much more comfortable if they feel you are comfortable when you drop them off at school.